-Since Hedge Apples are not edible to humans, and animals and aviary tend to avoid them, people struggle with what to do with Hedge Apples.
-Many people believe that the Hedge Apples contains insect repellant properties, particularly for spiders.
+Since hedge apples are not edible to humans, and animals and aviaries tend to avoid them, people struggle with finding uses for them.
+Many people believe that hedge apples contain insect repellant properties, particularly for spiders.

 This idea has yet to be proven or disproven really.
 Though, the Horticulture & Home Pest News from Iowa State University has published that "insect deterrent compounds have been extracted from Hedge Apples in laboratory studies."

-We have probably seven or eight Osage Oranges trees on our property, so you can imagine the number of Hedge Apples we get each fall.
-One day, I decided to see if I could come up with an outdoor decoration made of Hedge Apples, and thus the Hedge Apple Christmas Tree was born.
+We have probably seven or eight Osage oranges trees on our property, so you can imagine the number of hedge apples we get each fall.
+One day, I decided to see if I could come up with an outdoor decoration made of them, and thus the hedge apple Christmas tree was born.

 How to Make Hedge Apple Christmas Trees

 - 30-40 hedge apples ranging from small to large

 The plywood base makes it easier to transport the hedge apple Christmas tree if you plan to construct it in one place and then display it in another.
 The shellac can help preserve the hedge apples longer and give them a shinier look.
 However, this may decrease the spider repellent properties.

 The first step in making a hedge apple Christmas tree is to collect the hedge apples.
 We made a game with the kids of collecting different-sized hedge apples all around the property.

 We were careful to select ones that had not started seeping or rotting.
 We wanted the decoration to last as long as possible.